mateussilva98/bookmarkeddit/app/README.md

 compact or no compact in settings (elipsis on title and description)

 if going to /posts not logged in it should go back to login

+fix on url on comments

+identify domehow that they are comments